-The chicest new address in Piedmont is Nordelaia.
-Set in a pink 800-year-old farmhouse on a generous estate outside the untouched, hilltop town of Cremolino, it’s surrounded by the soothing undulating hills of Monferrato.
-It has twelve stylish bedrooms, all with a unique palette — we love the Primavera Suite with its elegant four-poster bed, delicate ceiling frescoes inspired by bird nests, and a roll-top bath in the bedroom.
-There are also thoughtfully designed communal spaces, terraced gardens with cabanas and hammocks for lounging, and a heated outdoor pool for morning swims accompanied by a mesmerizing autumnal mist.
-To double down on the relaxation front, there’s a full-on spa with Kneipp therapy pools, a hammam, and Ayurvedic treatments.
+One of the chicest new addresses in Piedmont is Nordelaia, which opened in 2022.
+Set in an 800-year-old pink farmhouse on an expansive estate outside the hilltop town of Cremolino, it’s surrounded by the undulating hills of Monferrato.
+Its 12 bedrooms are all stylish with a unique palette, but we love the Primavera Suite with its elegant four-poster bed, delicate ceiling frescoes, and roll-top bath in the bedroom.
+The heated outdoor pool is also mesmerizing for morning swims, accompanied by atmospheric fall mist.
+For the ultimate relaxation, there’s a full-on spa with Kneipp therapy pools, a hammam, and Ayurvedic treatments.

 Where to Eat

-In the nearby medieval town of Alba, the triple Michelin-starred Piazza Duomo is a foodie’s dream.
-Impeccable produce arrives twice a day from the restaurant’s own farm and diners are delighted by its pink frescoed walls.
-There’s no A La Carte menu, instead, there are gastronomic journeys to be had, helmed by chef Enrico Crippa — so relax and let yourself be whisked away.
+In the nearby town of Alba, the triple Michelin-starred Piazza Duomo, is a food-lover’s dream.
+Impeccable produce arrives twice a day from the restaurant’s own farm and is eaten beside its delightful pink frescoed walls.
+There’s no a la carte menu, so just let yourself be led by chef Enrico Crippa.

-In Bra, which is where the Slow Food movement originated in the 1980s, book into the charming and family-run Battaglino where traditional Piedmontese dishes have been served for more than a century alongside wines from the Coppa vineyard.
+In Bra, where the Slow Food movement originated in the 1980s, book into the charming, family-run Battaglino, where traditional Piedmontese dishes have been served for more than a century alongside wines from the Coppa vineyard.

-Further away in Turin, the elegant Italian city which is gaining momentum all of its own, try to get a table at Al Gatto Nero, a favourite of gourmands, Odd and Mimi Thorisson.
-With its original 60s charm, the Vanelli family runs it with a panache that keeps locals coming back for its Piedmontese meets Tuscan cooking.
+Further away in Turin, Piedmont’s elegant capital, try to bag a table at Al Gatto Nero, a favorite of local gourmands, Odd and Mimi Thorisson.
+With its original Sixties charm, it’s run by the Vanelli family with a panache that keeps people coming back for its Piedmontese-meets-Tuscan cooking.